mdennebaum/wildling/README.md

 go get github.com/trendrr/cheshire-golang
 ```

-Checkout or download this project to a directory in your gopath.
+Checkout or download wildling to a directory in your gopath.

 ##Config